-- Suggested EJ Staff qualifications: Qualified EJ staff will have demonstrated experience working with communities facing EJ concerns and a deep understanding of the EJ discipline, including how to connect EJ to equity. - Leadership and training support: Agencies ensure EJ staff are closely connected to agency executive leadership.
-Agency leadership will be best suited support EJ staff by participating in ongoing EJ and DEI trainings and professional development opportunities.
+- Suggested EJ Staff qualifications and principle responsibilities: Qualified EJ staff will have demonstrated experience working with communities facing EJ concerns and a deep understanding of the EJ discipline, including how to connect EJ to equity. - Tribal Liaison position can serve as a model: This position could be structured similarly to the Tribal Liaison positions within a State agency, for example: (1) Assisting the state agency in developing and implementing EJ into agency actions, processes, and protocols; and (2) Serving as a contact person with overburdened communities and maintaining communication between the State agency and overburdened communities; and (3) Coordinating training of State agency employees in EJ. - A potential approach to develop qualifications: The Office of Financial Management could develop competency language for certain job classifications, with a focus on senior management.
+Guidelines about how to apply these competencies for both new and existing staff, and timelines for implementation by agencies, should also be developed. - Leadership support and training: Agencies ensure EJ staff are closely connected to agency executive leadership.
+Agency leadership will be best suited support EJ staff by participating in ongoing EJ and diversity, equity, and inclusion (DEI) trainings and professional development opportunities.
 Furthermore, agency staff that regularly interface with the public (e.g. community engagement coordinators) should closely collaborate with dedicated EJ staff, and also participate in EJ and DEI trainings.
 Existing training resources are included in the corresponding table below. - Expand staffing over time: Over time, the agency will support and resource lead EJ staff with other staffing support.
-Support staff would ideally come from different departments within the agency with the goal of infusing EJ and equity across the agency.
+Support staff would ideally come from different areas of the agency with the goal of infusing EJ and equity across the agency.